Luganskaya-Svetlana/Physalis/README.md

 ## Configure .env
 Confidential information is stored in the .env file.
 In settings.py there are default values of SECRET_KEY, DEBUG and ALLOWED_HOSTS, so you can just run the project.
 But if you want to change default values, create .env file, copy text from env.example, paste it to .env and make desired changes.

-## Developement/production
+## Developement and production
 For developement, set
 ```
 DEBUG = True